Marine Life and Photogrammetry

 Combining photogrammetry with geolocation and navigation tools – such as UWIS – the repeatability of surveys and their data can measure changes over time.

-We have some really diverse and unique habitats right on our doorstep but few remain aware of just what lies beneath the waves.
+In fact, we have some really diverse and unique habitats right on our doorstep.
+Although, few remain aware of just what lies beneath the waves.
 The economic value supports communities and livelihoods and puts food on the table.

-Accurate and reliable photogrammetry can not only share the beauty but guide the policy that must preserve and protect this fragile environment.
+Moreover, accurate and reliable photogrammetry can not only share the beauty but guide the policy.
+In conclusion, Policy must preserve and protect this fragile environment.